Parent guide · Cost

 Regional variation

 London and the South East run 20-40% above national rates.
-Edinburgh, Oxford, Cambridge, Bristol broadly track London.
-The North, Midlands, and most of Wales / Scotland (outside Edinburgh / Glasgow) sit at or slightly below the national typical range.
-Online tutoring has flattened this somewhat — students in London can hire a Manchester-based tutor online and pay closer to Manchester rates.
+Edinburgh, Oxford, Cambridge, and Bristol broadly track London.
+The North, Midlands, and most of Wales and Scotland (outside Edinburgh and Glasgow) sit at or slightly below the national typical range.
+Online tutoring has flattened this somewhat; students in London can hire a Manchester-based tutor online and pay closer to Manchester rates.

 What drives the spread within a level